Radivis/zero2prod-axum/README.md

 # zero2prod-axum
 Template app based on the book "Zero To Production in Rust" by Luca Palmieri with Axum instead of actix-web.

+In this context "template app" means that this repo is intended to be a conventient "starter package" for more specific apps using a Rust + Axum + React or similar stack.

 ## Requirements
 - Docker
     - Postgres